suika2engine/suika2/README.md

 ## Discord

-Our community is a cherished and invaluable space that embraces developers, creators, and end-users irrespective of their nationality, language, ethnicity, color, lineage, beliefs, gender, education, age, religion, or identity.
+Our community is a cherished and invaluable space that embraces developers, creators, and end-users irrespective of their nationality, language, ethnicity, color, lineage, beliefs, sexuality, gender, education, age, religion, or identity.
 That's why we'd love you to join our community!
 You're definitely deserved to be a part of it.